nexuslarptools/nexusapiandscaffold/docs/NEXT_STEPS.md

     - Confirm authority/audience come from either OAuth or Auth0 sections consistently.
     - Add scope/role checks on sensitive endpoints where applicable.
   - Acceptance criteria: Requests without required scopes are rejected with 403; OpenAPI notes required scopes where applicable.
   - Target date: YYYY-MM-DD

+- [ ] Identity claim and DB lookup hygiene (email as identity)
+  - Owner: TBD
+  - Steps:
+    - Ensure reverse proxy or tokens always provide an email claim (or `sub` equals email).
+    - Confirm all runtime DB lookups use `Users.Email` (never `Users.Authid`).
+    - Add a readiness check/log at startup to warn when email claim is missing on authenticated requests.
+  - Acceptance criteria: No code paths perform DB lookups by `Authid`; authenticated requests without an email fail fast and log a clear warning.
+  - Target date: YYYY-MM-DD

 ---